 Question – 1: What is a PMP Certification?

 Answer: PMP – Project Management Professional is a standardized certification from PMI- Project Management Institute, USA.
 This certification is a test of any individual in the field of project management.
-Major areas that PMI covers in skill and competency required to lead a project.
+Major areas that PMI covers in the skill and competency required to lead a project.

 Question – 2: What is the Cost of PMP Certification?